 You can’t beat the original, and this early effort from Zack Snyder doesn’t try.
 Visceral, quick, scary, and brutal, this film takes no prisoners and is much more of a kinetic blood frenzy than the original.
 The pacing is notably faster, and though you lose the depth and spooky mall-nesting-over-time of the original, you do get a furious thrill ride that doesn’t let up, and a healthy helping of Ving Rhames too.
 If you like your zombie horror quick and snappy, this is a remake for you.

 Geronimo!
 This is definitely a continuation and not a reboot, as the show’s return in 2005 stays in continuity with all that came before it.
 Older Doctors are referenced, some show up, and classic enemies return alongside them.
 What doesn’t show up are six episode arcs that could be done in two, and at times laughably bad effects.
 We say this with love, but between the updated effects, higher quality of acting (Peter Capaldi+Big Speech=Greatness) and an endlessly glorious score from Murray Gold, we’ll watch “New Who” over “Old Who” any day.
 We don’t really need to choose, though—if anything, the new episodes will make you appreciate the old ones all the more.
-Now on the cusp of introducing its first ever female doctor, (Jodie Whitaker) this continuation of the longest running sci-fi show in history keeps getting better.
+The show recently introduced first ever female doctor, (Jodie Whittaker), which only made this continuation of the longest running sci-fi show in history even better.
 We hope it never ends.
 Allon-sy!

 Give us Karl Urban and we’re happy.
 Even if he doesn’t show his full face, which he doesn’t in this Judge Dredd remake, we’re still happy.
 Rob Schneider is nowhere in sight and Dredd’s conflict is isolated to one futuristic tenement building full of criminals.
 We wanted more when it was done, which may not have been the case after the original.
 Lena Headey also shows up as the big bad, in case anyone wanted to see Eomer and Cersei Lannister fighting it out.
 Face it, you know you want to see that.